Steve Magas

 My interest in the two-wheeled world of bikes and motorcycles extends far beyond the “9-5″ job handling injury and wrongful death claims for cyclists or writing about Ohio’s Bike Laws.
 I have written many articles on legal topics of interest to cyclists for more than 30 years.
 I was asked to be the national legal columnist for Bike USA and wrote a bi-monthly column for several years.
 I have also contributed regular columns to Bike Midwest & Bike Ohio as well as many local club newsletters.

 In 2007, Bob Mionske, an Olympic cyclist-turned-lawyer, was writing a new book on bike law.
 Bob was familiar with my writing and asked me to contribute several chapters.
-The book, Bicycling and the Law, features a forward by Lance Armstrong is aimed at riders, not lawyers, and has garnered wide praise in the Bike World.
+The book, Bicycling and the Law, is aimed at riders, not lawyers, and has garnered wide praise in the Bike World.
 Bicycling and the Law is designed to be a primary resource for cyclists and clubs to consult when faced with a legal question.
 It provides readers with knowledge to avoid many legal problems in the first place while informing cyclists of their rights, their legal responsibilities and the steps they can take if they encounter a legal problem.
+While I am certainly not unbiased, I believe it’s the BEST bicycle law book out there for lawyers & cyclists.

 I have also been an active advocate for bicycling and motorcycling at the local, state and national level for many years.
-In the Bicycling world, I sit on the Board of Trustees for the Ohio Bicycle Federation and played a leading role in drafting the OBF's “Better Bicycling Bill” that was signed into law in 2006.
+In the Bicycling world, I sit on the Board of Trustees for the Ohio Bicycle Federation and played a leading role in drafting the OBF’s “Better Bicycling Bill” that was signed into law in 2006 and the Three Foot law that passed in 2017.
 I have traveled to Washington, D.C., many times for the National Bike Summit to lobby Congress for “bike friendly” transportation policy and I have testified before the Ohio legislature in support of laws favoring cyclists.
 I have been a strong legal advocate for cycling locally and I work pro bono with local clubs and local governments on a variety of legal issues.

 In Trotwood v.
 Selz, I worked in tandem with the Ohio Bike Federation to protect your right to ride on Ohio’s roads.
 We secured an important victory for cyclists in Ohio’s Second District court of appeals by getting Steve Selz’s conviction for “impeding traffic” overturned.
 This appellate decision became part of the changes proposed in the OBF’s 2006 Better Bicycling Bill, which was passed unanimously by the Ohio House and Senate.